Overview of Indiana Mortgages

 The average 30-year fixed jumbo loan rate in Indiana is 2.68% (Zillow, Jan.
 2021).

 An adjustable-rate mortgage (ARM) stands in direct contrast to a fixed-rate mortgage.
 Unlike with a fixed-rate mortgage, an ARM’s interest rate level can change over the duration of the loan.
 An ARM may seem attractive because it offers a lower interest rate upfront which is available for a specific period lasting for one, three, five, seven or 10 years.
 However, when that period comes to an end, the rate can change and will likely go up.
 If you feel sure that you will no longer be living in the house when the introductory period ends, an ARM might be a good option for you.

 While the interest rate on an ARM can change over time, it must follow specific rules concerning how many times it can change and by how much, which are laid out in the loan’s terms.
 If you decide on an ARM, it is a good idea to check the maximum possible interest rate and see if it’s something that you can afford to pay.

 The average rate for a 5/1 ARM in Indiana is 3.18% (Zillow, Jan.
 2021).

 Indiana Mortgage Resources

-For Hoosier homebuyers, there are some top-notch resources out there to help you in your mortgage process.
+For Hoosier homebuyers, there are resources available to help you in your mortgage process.